 Variables

-A variable is a name given to a memory location.
-It is the basic unit of storage in a program.
+A variable is a name given to a memory location used to store data.

-The eight primitives in Java are: int, byte, short, long, float, double, boolean, char.
+Types: int, byte, short, long, float, double, boolean, char

 int x;